Alaska lab proposes team to process sexual assault kits

 FAIRBANKS, Alaska (AP) — Alaska’s crime lab is proposing the creation of a dedicated team to process new sexual assault kits in a timely manner.

-The Fairbanks Daily News-Miner reports the state Department of Public Safety has made progress in addressing the backlog of untested kits across the state, bringing the number down from nearly 3,000 last year to about 2,500 this year.
+The state Department of Public Safety has made progress in addressing the backlog of untested kits from across the state, bringing the number down from nearly 3,000 last year to about 2,500 this year, the Fairbanks Daily News-Miner reported .

-According to the department’s report to the state Legislature last week, the crime lab expects to test all kits in three to four years.

 To prevent a new buildup of untested kits, the state Scientific Crime Detection Laboratory is seeking to split up its Forensic Biology Unit to create a Sexual Assault Team.
+The team would include four full-time forensic scientists and aims to process an additional 120 kits each year.
+The team and testing are estimated to cost $700,500 per year.

+Efforts to process and test the backlog of kits ramped up last year when the state Legislature required law enforcement agencies in the state to report the number of kits that had not been submitted for testing.
+Sexual assault kits contain possible physical evidence taken from victims or suspects.

 Most Read Nation & World Stories